ruzickap/ansible-my_workstation/README.md

 ./run_ansible_my_workstation-local-mac.sh
 ```

-Logout or better restart your MacOS.
+Logout or better restart your macOS.

 ### Configurations which needs to be done manually